mflorence99/lintel/README.md

 * All configurations in `.eslintrc.*` files, together with those stored in an `eslintConfig` key of a project's `package.json` are loaded.
 * As changes are made, Lintel will keep in sync with any configurations you edit manually (eg: in a VSCode text editor) and vice versa.
 * Lintel will preserve any comments you have placed in JSON, YAML or JavaScript configuration files.
-  > Comments aren't allowed in `package.json` files and not currently supported in YAML files.
+  > Comments aren't allowed in `package.json` files and are not currently supported in YAML files.
 * Configurations are broken down by rule category (eg: Best Practices) and plugin (eg: `@typescript/eslint`).
-* `Active Rules` shows just the rules that you've actually set, plus (optionally) those inherited via plugin `extends`.
+* "Active Rules" shows just the rules that you've actually set, plus (optionally) those inherited via plugin `extends`.
-* The rule you're looking for can be quickly found by partial match to a name you type in the filter bar.
+* The rule you're looking for can be quickly found by a partial match to a name you type in the filter bar.
 * A 'cog' tool (like the settings editor in VSCode) supports additional operations, like removing a rule from your configuration.
 * The documentation for any rule is immediately accessible by clicking on the rule name.
 * Lintel is backed by almost 500 Jest unit tests.